googlefonts/fontations/font-codegen/README.md

 - If there are any errors, add [attributes](#annotations) as to your table as appropriate.
 Look at other tables for examples.
 - Update `read-fonts/src/table_provider.rs` to provide a getter for your table.
-- Update `otexplorer` to add support for your table.
-Run the `otexplorer` tool, and ensure it is producing reasonable output.
 - Repeat this process for the `write-fonts` crate.